Setting up a limited liability company in Italy

 Executing the articles of association personally

 If the shareholder wishes to execute the articles of association personally, he/she must come to Italy and go to a Notary Public.
-In this case, though, the shareholder must speak Italian, English or the notary must speak the shareholder’s language.
+In this case, though, the shareholder must speak either Italian, or English, or the notary must speak the shareholder’s language.
 If so, the shareholder will sign the Articles of Association and the by-laws of the incorporating company.

 Executing the articles of association through Power of Attorney

-If the shareholder wants to avoid coming to Italy immediately (because, for example, wants to come only once the company is ready to start its business), then a Special Attorney can execute the Articles of Association on his/her behalf.
+If the shareholder wants to avoid coming to Italy immediately (because, for example, they want to come only once the company is ready to start its business), then a Special Attorney can execute the Articles of Association on his/her behalf.

 Executing the articles of association through a virtual meeting

-A recent law allows to incorporate a company through a virtual meeting with the public notary.
-A virtual meeting that would take place in a dedicated digital platform during which the shareholders will be identified by the notary public and shall sign the incorporation documents with an authorized digital signature device (firma digitale) that will be issued by our Firm.
+A recent law allows one to incorporate a company through a virtual meeting with the public notary.
+A virtual meeting would take place on a dedicated digital platform, and during which the shareholders will be identified by the notary public and shall sign the incorporation documents with an authorized digital signature device (firma digitale) that will be issued by our Firm.